abhi93shekJha/python_concepts/__new__usage.md

-## Understanding the `__new__` Method in Python
+## Understanding the `__new__` method in Python

-`__new__` method is called when we create an instance of a class. we can override this method to customize it's behaviour (often used to implement design patterns like the Singleton pattern).
+- `__new__` method is called when we create an instance of a class.
+- We can override this method to customize it's behaviour (often used to implement design patterns like the Singleton pattern).

-Takes in the class(cls) as variable in parameter, access the class variables ('_instance' in this case, which remains same for every new object created)
+- After this '__ init__' is called.
+- takes in a 'class object', and optionally, *args and **kwargs.
+- Everything in Python is an object.
+- A 'class object' is not instance of that class, but the class itself.
+- We can use it to invoke class attributes (that is represented by static variables in Java).

 ### Example Usage of `__new__`